Saina Nehwal facts for kids

 In 2002, sports brand Yonex offered to sponsor Nehwal's kit.
 As her status and rankings improved, the number of sponsorships also increased.
 In 2004, Bharat Petroleum signed the rising star.
 She is one of the athletes supported by Olympic Gold Quest.
 She endorses Commune Builder, Edelweiss Group, Emami, Fortune Cooking Oil, Godrej No Marks, Herbalife Nutrition, Huawei Honor smartphone.
 Indian Overseas Bank, Iodex, NECC, Sahara Group, Star Sports, Top Ramen Noodles, Vaseline and Yonex.

 Nehwal signed an endorsement deal worth Rs.
-400 million with the popular sports management firm Rhiti Sports in 2012.
+400 million with the sports management firm Rhiti Sports in 2012.
 However, she severed this deal in 2013 and signed up with KWAN entertainment and marketing solutions for an undisclosed sum.
 She has a dedicated sporting range with the multinational sports goods manufacturer Yonex, 4% of the profits of which goes to her.

 Legacy